Learn about data loss prevention

 Implement policy in test mode

 Evaluate the impact of the controls by implementing them with a DLP policy in test mode.
-Actions defined in a policy are not applied while the policy is in test mode.
+Actions defined in a policy aren't applied while the policy is in test mode.
 It's ok to apply the policy to all workloads in test mode, so that you can get the full breadth of results, but you can start with one workload if you need to.

 Monitor outcomes and fine-tune the policy